 An investment in an associate or a joint venture is accounted for using the equity method from the date on which the investee becomes an associate or a joint venture.
 On acquisition of the investment in an associate or a joint venture, any excess of the cost of the investment over the Entity's share of the net fair value of the identifiable assets and liabilities of the investee is recognized as goodwill, which is included within the carrying amount of the investment.
-Any excess of the Entity's share of the net fair value of the identifiable assets and liabilities over the cost of the investment, after reassessment, is recognized immediately in profit or loss in the period in which the investment is acquired.
+Any excess of the Entity's share of the net fair value of the Entity's share of the net fair value of the investment.
+Any excess of the Entity's share of the net fair value of the investment over the cost of the investment, after reassessment, is recognized immediately in profit or loss in the period in which the investment is acquired.